 - Content strategy

 - Revenue Attribution

-and more.
-It aligns them all.
+and more – It aligns them all.

-Otherwise, you can look in your historical email performance data to find your best performing campaigns and use them to set your benchmarks.
+Otherwise, you can look in your historical email performance data to find your best-performing campaigns and use them to set your internal benchmarks.

 - Mailchimp – For small businesses